Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1. Population analyst request information on city population in a region from largest to smallest.
+1. Population analyst request information on population of people living in cities and those who don't in a country.
 2. HR advisor captures name of the role to get salary information for.
 3. HR advisor extracts current salary information of all employees of the given role.
 4. HR advisor provides report to finance.